-Lee Taylor is a class actions Special Counsel at Maurice Blackburn, based in our Melbourne office.
+Lee Taylor is a Principal Lawyer in the Class Actions department of Maurice Blackburn's Melbourne office.
 He is currently working on the proposed Slater and Gordon shareholder class action.

 Since Lee joined Maurice Blackburn in 2012, he has achieved excellent results in the Air Cargo class action, and he was part of the team that delivered a settlement of $300 million to people affected by the Murrindindi Black Saturday bushfire.
 This is the second-largest settlement in Australian class action history, behind only the Kilmore East-Kinglake Black Saturday class action that the firm settled for $494 million.

 Lee is a qualified barrister and solicitor in Victoria, and he is also a member of the State Bar of California, where he maintains his membership of the Antitrust and Unfair Competition Law section.
 Lee spent eight years practicing in the United States, where he focused on antitrust law and class actions.
 He also maintained an active pro bono practice in the US, representing defendants in death penalty and immigration appeals, and providing general legal advice to a non-profit organisation dedicated to ending domestic violence.

 Lee is an experienced written and oral advocate who is particularly skilled in working with technical and economic experts, as well as trial preparation and strategy.